-- Remove extra furniture to increase space between seating and playing areas, so that children and staff are better able to naturally maintain at least two meres/six feet apart. - Apply concepts of invitations to play as visual cues for children to self-select single-activity learning stations and encourage individual play. - Create visual cues on the floor/seating to maintain physical distancing during group activities (e.g., story time). - Create visual cues on tables to help children keep physical distancing for snack and meals. - Separate groups when possible to alternate lunch and outdoor times.
+- Remove extra furniture to increase space between seating and playing areas so that children and staff are better able to naturally maintain at least two metres/six feet apart. - Apply concepts of invitations to play as visual cues for children to self-select single-activity learning stations and encourage individual play. - Create visual cues on the floor/seating to maintain physical distancing during group activities (e.g., story time). - Create visual cues on tables to help children keep physical distancing for snack and meals.